projectacrn/acrn-hypervisor/doc/tutorials/rtvm_workload_design_guideline.rst

 ****************************

-ACRN uses hypervisor emulated virtual UART (vUART) devices for inter-VM synchronization such as logging output, or command send/receive.
+ACRN uses hypervisor emulated virtual UART (vUART) devices for inter-VM synchronization such as logging output or command send/receive.
 Currently, the vUART only works in polling mode, but may be extended to support interrupt mode in a future release.
 In the meantime, for better RT behavior, the RT application using the vUART shall reserve a margin of CPU cycles to accommodate for the additional latency introduced by the VM-Exit to the vUART I/O registers (~2000-3000 cycles